Upper Gallatin River Access Restoration Projects

 Creating and maintaining proper river access points for the Gallatin River is critical.
 River use is skyrocketing and access points will serve as an important medium for preserving this incredible watershed.
 Without preservation investments along the Gallatin River, I feel that the region’s growth will outpace the river’s ability to serve and irreversible damage will occur.

 The Upper Deer Creek Riparian Habitat and Access Restoration project will be the second large-scale restoration project to restore the ecological health of the river, sustain fisheries and water insect species diversity, and improve ease and safety of river access along the Upper Gallatin Corridor.
 Construction will begin late August 2020.
 Project activities include enhancing riparian buffers, capturing run-off of fine-sediment from the parking area and other pathways, improving the trail system, and developing an accessible fishing access point, which is lacking along the entire Upper Gallatin corridor.
 Interpretative signage will be installed to educate the public about the importance of healthy riparian areas and how individuals can minimize their impact on riparian areas.

 Moose Creek Flat Recreation Area

-The first Upper Gallatin River Access Restoration Project broke ground in fall 2017 at the Moose Creek Recreation Area, a heavily trafficked public day-use area and campground with severe erosion and streamside vegetation damage.
+The Moose Creek Recreation Area project broke ground in fall 2017, restoring a heavily trafficked public day-use area and campground suffering from severe erosion and streamside vegetation damage.

-- 145 ft. of streambank stabilization using bioengineering (vegetation and natural materials) techniques
+- Stabilized 145 ft. of streambank using bioengineering (vegetation and natural materials) techniques

-- Three educational interpretive signs focusing on river ecology, recreation etiquette, and aquatic invasive species
+- And designed three educational interpretive signs focused on river ecology, recreation etiquette, and aquatic invasive species